 With a Lot-o-Tumbler you will save lots of money on grit and you will produce a load of finished rocks in under seven days - that's a lot faster than one month minimum in a rotary tumbler.
 That short tumbling time will save electricity too!

+You can see our Lot-o in operation in the video below.
 We run ours in a small room in our garage and think that the noise sounds like we are sitting in the cabin of a small commuter plane - but not quite as loud.
-If you have a shed or garage where a little noise will not be a problem then the Lot-o-Tumbler will work great for you.
+If you have a shed or garage where a little noise will not be a problem, then the Lot-o-Tumbler will work great for you.
 We run a single Lot-o-Tumbler in a garage that is below our bedrooms.
-We turn it on in the morning and let it run all day, rinse the rocks before bedtime and leave it off for the night.
-With that schedule we can still polish a load of rocks from start to finish in a little over a week.
+We turn it on in the morning and let it run all day, rinse the rocks before bedtime, and leave it off for the night.
+With that schedule we can polish many types of rocks from start to finish in a little over a week.

 |For Best Polishing Results: